For more details on Methodology click here. For more details on terminology click here.

 The graph above shows that since 2018 there has been a clear (and non-trivial) funding requirement for the GBV sector.
 Comparatively, funding received into the GBV sector pre-2018 was very low (around $3m), which does not reflect the state of the sector.

-Our forecast puts the GBV sector as receiving somewhere between 19% and 24% of the funding requirement.
-Since 2018, the funding that is required to meet Gender Based Violence needs has grown exponentially.
-The sector needed $146m to meet humanitarian needs in 2018, compared to the requirement in 2023 of $1.2bn.
+Our forecast puts the GBV sector as receiving somewhere between 20% and 50% of the funding requirement.
+Since 2018, the funding that is required to meet Gender Based Violence needs has grown significantly.
+The sector needed $146m to meet humanitarian needs in 2018, compared to the requirement in 2024 of $1.2bn.

 This may be as a result of the growing disaggregation of Gender Based Violence needs in Response Plans and FTS.
 In other words, the number of contexts clearly saying ‘this is what we need for GBV’ has grown, as they are encouraged to separate it from the overall Protection number.

 Similarly, funding to the sector has increased year-on-year.
-In 2021, $214m of GBV funding was received – almost double the $111m received in 2020.
+In 2024, $348m of GBV funding was received – more than three times more than the $112m received in 2020.
 The same caveat as above applies here.
 Organisations reporting GBV funding may be disaggregating more of their GBV funding from the overall Protection funding in FTS.

-We think that it’s likely that the GBV sector will experience real growth this year, with only a remote chance that there will be another year of a growing funding gap.
+We think that it’s likely that the GBV sector will experience real growth this year and close the funding gap yet again.

-The GBV sector is forecast to rank 13th of all humanitarian sectors for funding received in 2023, in between the other Protection-related domains of Child Protection and Mine Action.
+The GBV sector is forecast to rank 11th of all humanitarian sectors for funding received in 2025, in ahead of the other Protection-related domain of Mine Action, but behind Child Protection.

 Methodology